firemodels/fds/Utilities/Firebot/README.txt

     # Set unlimited stack size
     ulimit -s unlimited

-6. In Firebot's newly created home directory, perform an SVN checkout on the Firebot portion of the FDS-SMV repository using:
+6. In Firebot's home directory, perform an SVN checkout on the Firebot portion of the FDS-SMV repository using the below command.

-      svn checkout https://fds-smv.googlecode.com/svn/trunk/FDS/trunk/Utilities/Firebot firebot --username fds.firebot
+    svn checkout https://fds-smv.googlecode.com/svn/trunk/FDS/trunk/Utilities/Firebot/ firebot --username fds.firebot

+7. In Firebot's home directory, perform an SVN checkout of the entire FDS-SMV repository using the below command.
+You should perform a test commit from the FDS-SMV repository to ensure that firebot's SVN password has been stored locally so it can commit changes.

+    svn checkout https://fds-smv.googlecode.com/svn/trunk/FDS/trunk/ FDS-SMV --username fds.firebot

-7. cd to the newly created ~/firebot directory
+8. cd to the newly created ~/firebot directory

-8. Run the ./firebot_linux_wrapper.sh or ./firebot_mac_wrapper.sh command, then the automated Firebot build process will begin and will create directories and check out repositories as needed.
-You might need to perform a test commit from the FDS-SMV repository to ensure that firebot's SVN password has been stored locally so it can commit changes.
+9. Run the ./firebot_linux_wrapper.sh or ./firebot_mac_wrapper.sh command, then the automated Firebot build process will begin and will create directories and check out repositories as needed.

 (Note) The *_wrapper script uses a semaphore file that ensures multiple instances of Firebot do not run, which would cause file conflicts.